Easy-Load Kiln Assembly Instructions printer-friendly page icon

 CAUTIONS

 See the CAUTIONS section.
 READ THESE CAUTIONS.
 They will help protect you and your property.
-Not all of the cautions are obvious - even experienced operators will need to pay attention.
+Not all the cautions are obvious - even experienced operators must pay attention.

 TEMPERATURE RATINGS